 In order to encourage this kind of scholarship, AMCS cultivates a community of graduate students and faculty who share interests in Americanist topics and exchange knowledge, methods, and ideas across departmental bounds.
 The links among graduate students across campus, as well as their access to faculty from a variety of disciplines, help to expand the scope of intellectual interaction and to avert the temptation to dwell exclusively in narrow corners of scholarly proficiency.
 This kind of community-building promotes the give-and-take of ideas that makes graduate study most stimulating.

 Students who satisfy certificate requirements will receive the PhD Graduate Certificate in American Culture Studies along with the award of the PhD.
-This is one of several interdisciplinary certificates offered by the Graduate School of Arts & Sciences, intended as credentials of special competency.
+This is one of several interdisciplinary certificates offered by the Office of Graduate Studies in Arts & Sciences, intended as credentials of special competency.
 The certificate helps its holders build academic careers, including interdisciplinary teaching and distinctive research profiles.